-Informing families

-We aim to communicate good news!
+Informing families We aim to communicate good news!

 We will send home a message if a child has been particularly well behaved at school.
-This may be a verbal message, written entry in the child's reading response diary or sometimes a note or phone call or a postcard.
+This may be a verbal or written message or sometimes a note or phone call or a praise card.